 Biography of Marylou DiPietro

-After receiving an undergraduate degree in Creative Writing from Syracuse University, DiPietro moved to New York City where she studied poetry and playwriting with, among others, Galway Kinnell and Arthur Miller, and acting at HB Studio with Carol Rosenfeld.
+After receiving an undergraduate degree in Creative Writing from Syracuse University, DiPietro moved to New York City where she studied acting at HB Studio with Carol Rosenfeld.
 She received her master’s in Theater Education from Emerson College where her play, Cold Water Flat, won the Playwrights’ Festival.
 Her play, Sugar, was a winner in the Kennedy Center College Playwrights’ Festival and was produced at Brandeis University.

 Off-Broadway staged readings of Black Butterflies, DiPietro’s play based on the life of Rose Williams, Tennessee Williams’s sister and muse, took place at the Abingdon Theatre in October 2014 and the Peter Jay Sharp Theater in December 2015.
 The short, one-act version of her newest play, Bone on Bone, was produced at Manhattan Repertory Theatre in November, 2016.

 In April, 2017 an off-Broadway reading of the full-length version of Bone on Bone, directed by Emmy Award winning director, Mary Lou Belli, took place at the The Road Theatre in Los Angeles.
-The first full production of Bone on Bone will be produced at the Broadway Bound Theater Festival in August 2017.
+The world premiere of the full-length version of Bone on Bone opened the 2020 season at New Jersey Rep in Long Branch, NJ.

 Ms. DiPietro’s poetry, fiction, and non-fiction have appeared in numerous magazines and anthologies.
 She collaborated, as writer, producer, and project director, with Boston artist Marguerite McDonald on Snow on the Brain: Living with Multiple Sclerosis.
 The World Premiere of Snow on the Brain took place in April 2012 at the Open Door Gallery in Boston, Massachusetts.

-She is a member of the Dramatist Guild and The Field.
+She is a member of the Dramatist Guild.